 Award or Settlement

-Their are two options to resolve your workers compensation claim:
+There are two options to resolve your workers' compensation claim:

 Filing a Workers' Compensation Claim for CT Injuries